sensu/sensu-build/README.md

 $ ./para-vagrant.sh
 ```

-The `para-vagrant.sh` scrip twill boot the VM's sequentially then run the
+The `para-vagrant.sh` script will boot the VM's sequentially then run the
 Vagrant provision process (build) in parallel on each VM.

 VM's are booted sequentially to avoid any VirtualBox kernel panics.

-The provisioning concurrency can be controlled by setting `$MAX_PROCS` at
+The concurrency can be controlled by setting `$MAX_PROCS` at the top of the
-the top of the `para-vagrant.sh` script.
+`para-vagrant.sh` script.

 Detailed Logs of each provision process will be generated in the `logs/`
 directory.